ambientelivre/glpi-script-backup/README.md

-# suitecrm-script-backup
+# glpi-script-backup
-A Backup Script for SuiteCRM by @ambientelivre
+A Backup Script for GLPI by @ambientelivre
-The project is open source in https://github.com/ambientelivre/suitecrm-script-backup contrib!
+The project is open source in https://github.com/ambientelivre/glpi-script-backup contrib!
 Create by marcio@ambientelivre.com.br